Child care choices: Au pair, day care or nanny?

 Love.
-You knew you loved your child the moment you held her in your arms.
-Or maybe you knew when you first saw the double lines on the at-home pregnancy test.
-Either way, your child has become your universe.
-You've had his puke, tears and poo on your finest clothes and barely batted an eye.
-You've rocked, soothed, shushed and cuddled until you could literally see the adoration oozing from your pores.
-Your conversations and Facebook updates are all about him.
-Yes, he's become as important to you as your beating heart -- and now you have to go back to work.
+You knew you loved your child the moment you held them in your arms.
+You've rocked, soothed, shushed and cuddled your heart out.
+You've had their puke, tears and poo on your finest clothes and barely batted an eye.
+Yes, your child has become as important to you as your beating heart — and now you have to go back to work.

 Au pair agencies charge families fees for their services.
-For example, in the case of the Cultural Care Au Pair agency, there's an application fee of $75 and a $175 fee once they choose the au pair.
-A new family fee is $7795; repeat families who extend with their same au pair pay a fee of $5795 and $7270 for a new au pair.
+For example, in the case of the Cultural Care Au Pair agency, there's an application fee of $75 and a $300 processing fee once you choose the au pair.
+A new family fee is $9,195.
 They offer several payment options, including an extended payment option.
 The agency runs discounts of different kinds throughout the year, such as waiving application fees, offering discounts for families with military parents, multiples or families who have hosted au pairs from a competitor agency.
 As you investigate au pair agencies, be sure to ask about these options.

 Parents and au pairs are typically asked to write an essay and bio about themselves and their family, including pictures.
 This becomes a package that everyone views online.
 Once people connect, they use email and Skype to get to know each other better.